1.1.4 Resources

 /opt/resource/check

 - implicitly run when a job contains a get step.
 Should return the latest version from the external system or object.
-Its responsibility is to find new versions./opt/resource/in
+Its responsibility is to find new versions.
+Is never part of a Job's build plan./opt/resource/in

 - run in a get step.in